About Coot Lake

 Voice & Sight Control Tag Program

-Information on how to register for the Voice and Sight Tag Program or renew your dogs' Voice and Sight Tags for 2018.
+Information on how to register for the Voice and Sight Tag Program or renew your dogs' Voice and Sight Tags.

 * Dogs are allowed to swim on the east and south shores only.
 Dogs are not allowed on the west side or in any of the wetland areas.
 Dogs are only permitted off-leash if they are registered as participants in the Voice and Sight Tag Program (TAG).